 The FPGA implementation will store the input signal in DRAM (currently an emulated DRAM implemented in block RAM), and will read in a kernel (up to 128 elements) through the memory map.
 The FPGA will then execute like previous labs, using a go and size input from the memory map, while writing all results to another DRAM.
 Your datapath will fully unroll the inner loop, and then pipeline the outer loop.
 Due to resource limitations of the FPGA, the maximum kernel size will be limited to 128 elements.
 However, your circuit will need support all kernel sizes between 1 and 128.

-EDGE INSTRUCTIONS (All non-EDGE students must do the entire project):
+EDGE INSTRUCTIONS: EDGES students must do parts 2-4.
+All non-EDGE students must do the entire project.

 Part 1 - DRAM DMA Interface (EDGE students can use my solution, or can do this for extra credit)